No Name-Calling Week

 Host a screening of LGBTQ-themed films with your students, GSA, colleagues, administrators, or families.
 We are offering free streaming for registrants from January 18-22nd, 2021:

 Make It Official

 Watch last year’s QTPoC Open Mic to see queer and trans students of color perform their poetry about putting #KindnessInAction!
 Submit your poetry for this year's QTPOC Open Mic.

+Art is a powerful tool for all students.
 Create your own Creative Expressions Exhibit in your school and submit your art to GLSEN’s art display.

 Use our Student Organizing Resource, Educator Planning Guide and Suggested Reading list to get started.
 Use our lesson plans for elementary, middle, and high school including our new Identity lesson for grades K-2.
-Also share resources with parents and administrators.

 GLSEN has a host of lesson plans for elementary, middle, and high school students on the topics of name-calling, bullying, and bias in schools, perfect for the week!